roman-milk/roman-milk.github.io/making-mom-mine.md

+===

- ****** Making Mommy Mine Ch.
-02 ****** bysilkstockingslover© Desperate to come, I positioned myself behind Hannah, glanced over to my Mom and winked at her as she stared in hypnotic pleasure, and began to slide into Hannah's warm ass.
+Desperate to come, I positioned myself behind Hannah, glanced over to my Mom and winked at her as she stared in hypnotic pleasure, and began to slide into Hannah's warm ass.
 As soon as I began to slide inside her, she pushed back and began bucking back on my cock.
 In a few seconds my cock was buried in her ass and I was simply standing still as I allowed this hot MILF to ride my cock like the nasty whore she was.
 The tightness and fast pace of the fucking had my balls boiling and after only a couple of minutes I was ready to shoot my third load of the day.
 I grabbed Hannah's ass and began pumping hard as she screamed in delirious pleasure as my seed began filling her rectum.
 I kept pumping until every last drop sprayed out of my cock.

  Pulling out, I turned to my Mom and demanded, "Mommy, please clean me up."